griba2001/rust-monadic/README.md

 <a name="rdrt_mdo" id="rdrt_mdo"></a>
 ### The ReaderT monad transformer macro rdrt_mdo!

-This monad transformer works only for monads that implement FromIterator, such as Vec, LinkedList and VecDeque.
+This monad transformer works only for monads that implement `Monad + FromIterator + Clone`, such as Vec, LinkedList and VecDeque.

-This macro requires more type annotations.
+This macro requires more type annotations, as the inner monad and the lambda argument may be undetermined.

+Instead of returning with `pure return_expression` do it specifying the inner monad as

+    lift Vec::pure( return_expression)

 Let bindings are not supported here.
 Instead you can use

-    v <- lift vec![expression]
+    v <- lift Vec::pure(expression)

 Example:
 ```rust